PROFILE

 make to be able to compete in a global economy

-are to privatize the state-owned enterprises (SOEs),
+are to privatize state-owned enterprises (SOEs),

 deregulate and promote foreign investment in